-‘Dragon Ball Super’ Episode 90-92 Tease Goku vs. Gohan Battle, Missing Universe 7 Fighter
+‘Dragon Ball Super’ Episode 90-92 Tease Goku Vs. Gohan Battle, Missing Universe 7 Fighter

 Dragon Ball Super Episode 91, titled “The Mightiest Warriors Assemble,” does not have a summary as of date.
 Considering the title of the episode, however, fans of the anime are speculating that Ep 91 would likely deal with the gathering of the final lineup of Universe 7 fighters.
 This particular development has not actually surprised fans, considering that the series is preparing for the Tournament of Power.
 The next episode, however, appears to be a lot more interesting.

-The summary for Dragon Ball Super Episode 92, “All the Members Aren’t Here?” has not been revealed as of date, though just like Ep 91, the title teases a lot of things about the episode’s plot.
-Interestingly, it appears that one of the fighters from the Universe 7 team would be missing at the eve of the Tournament of Power, for reasons that remain unknown.
+The summary for Dragon Ball Super Episode 92 “All the Members Aren’t Here?” has not been revealed as of date, though just like Ep 91, the title teases a lot of things about the episode’s plot.
+Interestingly, it appears that one of the fighters from the Universe 7 team would be missing at the eve of the Tournament of Power for reasons that remain unknown.

 The Universe 7 fighter who would be missing right before the team leaves for the tournament is unknown at this point, though speculations point to either Krillin or Buu being the fighters who might end up reneging at the last moment.
 Krillin has been depicted to be a bit apprehensive about fighting stronger opponents in the Tournament of Power, and Buu could simply be sleeping while all the other fighters are preparing to leave for the battle.
 Regardless of which fighter would be missing, however, this last twist for the Universe 7 team would most likely add a bit more humor, or drama for that matter, into the developing Universe Survival Arc of Dragon Ball Super.